Why It Works

 Place tofu slices in a heatproof bowl, and pour boiling water on top to cover.
 Let stand for 30 seconds.
 Drain and transfer tofu to a paper towel-lined plate.
 Press gently on the tofu with paper towels to dry thoroughly.

 Transfer tofu slices to a bowl.
 Using a fork, mash tofu into fine pieces.
 Set aside.

 In a large bowl, combine ground pork, fatty ground pork, mashed tofu, diced water chestnuts, minced ginger, minced scallion whites, egg yolk, sugar, Shaoxing wine, salt, 2 teaspoons minced garlic, 1/2 teaspoon white pepper powder, 2 teaspoons soy sauce, and 1 teaspoon cornstarch, and gently mix until well combined, being careful not to over-mix.
 Refrigerate for 30 minutes.

-Working with wet hands, form small handfuls of the meatball mixture into balls; you should have about 5 to 6 meatballs.
+Working with wet hands, form small handfuls of meatball mixture into balls; you should have about 5 to 6 meatballs.

-Heat oil over medium-high heat in a non-stick pan.
+Heat 3 tablespoons oil over medium-high heat in a non-stick pan.
 Working in batches to avoid overcrowding the pan, pan-fry the meatballs until golden brown, about 3 minutes.
 Flip meatballs and brown other side, about 3 minutes.
 Transfer meatballs to a large paper towel-lined plate.

-In a bowl combine chicken broth, remaining 1/4 teaspoon white pepper, 1 teaspoon soy sauce, 1 1/2 teaspoons cornstarch, and 1 teaspoon minced garlic.
+In a bowl, combine chicken broth, remaining 1/4 teaspoon white pepper, 1 teaspoon soy sauce, 1 1/2 teaspoons cornstarch, and 1 teaspoon minced garlic.
 Mix well and set aside.